greg-raven/Uncommon-Sense/_posts/2021-10-11-the-history-of-the-revolution.md

 ---
-title: 'The history of the Revolution'
+title: "The history of the Revolution"
 layout: post
 categories:
 - history